-The ground which was waterlogged, covered with the stumps of huge trees and overgrown with ti-tree and scrub has been cleared, thanks to generous donors and active working bees and is now ready to be sown with grass in the early Autumn.
-The committee plans further amenities which will add to the pleasure and comfort of all plorence and richars all players and visitors.
+The ground which waterlogged, covered with the stumps of huge trees and overgrown with ti-tree and scrub has been cleared, thanks to generous donors and active working bees and is now ready to be sown with grass in the early Autumn.

+The committee plans further amenities which will add to the pleasure and comfort of all players and visitors.

-The committee is anxious to sustain interest in this beautiful park which is sit-uated at the foot of Mount Dandenong in a delightful pos-ition.
+The committee is anxious to sustain interest in this beautiful park which is sit-uated at the foot of Mount Dandenong in a delightful position.
 They invite residents to visit the park and help with donations and labour.
-The en-ergetic secretary of the com-mittee is Mr L. Greenwall of Forest Road, The Basin.
+The energetic secretary of the com-mittee is Mr L. Greenwall of Forest Road, The Basin.